Humans-Machines/styleguide/html-css-sass/README.md

 - Avoid user agent detection as well as CSS “hacks”—try a different approach first
 - If you need to use hacks anyways, make sure to comment extensively

+### Selector Order

+- Again: Do not nest selectors unnecessarily
+- Add self-declarations first
+- Add pseudo-classes next
+- Add modifier and state declarations next
+- Add responsive styles for every selector

+**Don’t**

+    /* Don’t: Nest selectors unnecessarily */
+    .header__nav {
+        .header__nav-link {
+            // styles for links inside header navi

+            .header__nav-link--last {
+                // styles for last link inside header navi }
+        }

+        /* Don’t: Ignore order */
+        width: 100%

+        &:hover {
+            // hover styles
+        }
+    }

+    /* Don’t: Group responsive styles into seperate blocks */
+    @media screen and (min-width: 600px) {
+        .header__nav {
+            // styles for desktop header navi

+            .header__nav-link {
+                // styles for desktop links inside header navi }
+        }
+    }

+**Do**

+    .header__nav {
+        width: 100%

+        &:hover {
+            // hover styles
+        }

+        &:before {
+            // pseudo styles
+        }

+        .has-nav-shown &,
+        &.is-active {
+            // state related styles
+        }

+        /* Maybe do: Nest modifier for better readability */ &.header__nav--small {
+            // styles for modified header
+        }

+        /* Do: Add responsive styles for every selector */
+        @media screen and (min-width: 600px) {
+            // styles for desktop header navi
+        }
+    }

+    .header__nav-link {
+        // styles for links inside header navi

+        @media screen and (min-width: 600px) {
+            // styles for desktop links inside header navi }
+    }

+As it comes to responsiveness we usually are dealing with a main `mobile` and a `decent` breakpoint.
+The `decent` breakpoint covers every viewport larger than 599 pixel.
+While the default styles will define the mobile view, the decent styles will be applied with the first media query block.
+To distinguish between different `decent` viewports such as hudge phones, tablets and very big screen or portrait viewports as well, more precise sets of media queries will be added afterwards.

 ### Declaration Order